-Panasonic has been a player in bicycle arena for more than half a century, selling more than 15 million bikes to date.
+Panasonic has been a major player in the bicycle arena for more than half a century, selling more than 15 million bikes to date.

-The company’s story of becoming one of Japan’s major players in the bike industry is directly linked to its founder, Konosuke Matsushita.
+The company’s venture into the bike industry is directly linked to its founder, Konosuke Matsushita.
 The young Konosuke grew up with a family running a bike shop.
 It seems this evoked a passion for bicycles in him that lasted for his entire life.
-In his early 20s, he launched the forerunner of what is Panasonic today.
-In 1923, Matsushita’s first bestseller became a battery-powered bicycle lamp.
+In his early 20s, he launched of what became the forerunner of today’s Panasonic.
+In 1923, the company’s first bestseller was a battery-powered bicycle lamp.

 After World War II, Konosuke Matsushita channeled his cycling ventures into two subsidiaries: Panasonic Cycle Technology (launched as National Bicycle), manufacturing bicycles and cycling accessories, and the Panaracer Corporation (launched as National Tire), producing premium tires and tubes.

 Later, with the baby boomer generation advancing, cycling grew into a major recreational activity.
 In the US, bicycle sales even topped those of automobiles by units during the 1970s.
 In the 1980s however, a steep rise in the exchange rate of the Yen met with a general slowdown in demand for bicycles.
 Export margins dropped significantly.